Why is riding a bike so difficult?

 In many events, whether virtually or In Real Life (IRL), how you perform on the climbs will have a direct correlation to how successfully you perform in the event overall.
 To determine how well you can perform on a climb, we have to “normalize” the amount of work that one can perform relative to the forces they have to overcome.
 For example, all other things being equal (i.e. rolling resistance and aerodynamics), a heavier rider will have to produce more power to go the same speed as a lighter rider on the same climb.
 I think we understand this intuitively but, how much of a difference does mass make when making these comparisons?
 For the sake of demonstration, I would like to introduce you to two of my training partners here in Boulder, Colorado.

-On the left we have my friend, Les.
-On the right is Moore.
+On the left we have my friend, Andy.
+On the right is Pat.

 In the How to FTP Test article we discussed testing for threshold power.
-Les and Moore, the committed and good-training lot that they are, recently performed a 20-minute threshold estimation test.
-Les’ test results were impressive, netting an estimated FTP of 250 watts.
-Moore was even more impressive with an estimated threshold power of 350 watts.
+Andy and Pat, the committed and good-training lot that they are, recently performed a 20-minute threshold estimation test.
+Andy’s test results were impressive, netting an estimated FTP of 320 watts.
+Pat was even more impressive with an estimated threshold power of 345 watts.
 However, only when we compare the work they can accomplish with the forces they individually have to overcome (specifically their mass vs. gravity) do we get true insight into “who is stronger” or more likely to succeed on a climb.

-Les weighs in at 60kg (approximately 132 lbs.) and Moore tips the scales at 100kg (about 220 lbs.).
+Andy weighs in at 19.5 kg (approximately 153 lbs.) and Pat tips the scales at 81.4kg (about 180 lbs.).
 To deduce which cyclist will go faster, we divide their threshold power by their body mass.

-You should notice that though Moore is producing more power at threshold, Les is producing more power relative to his mass.
-This is clearly a case where (forgive me), “Les is more”.
+You should notice that though Pat is producing more power at threshold, Andy is producing more power relative to his mass.

 What do Zwift categories mean?